-The Allegheny County Juvenile Probation Department operates electronic monitoring (EM) and home detention (HD) as alternatives to secure detention.
-"Electronic monitoring" (EM) uses a device to monitor the juvenile's presence in the home.
-It is generally used for juveniles who are pending a Court appearance and as a surveillance enhancement for juveniles under supervision or committed to the Court's Community Intensive Supervision Program.
-Juveniles on "home detention" (HD) are required to be in their homes during specific time periods, but an electronic device does not monitor them remotely.
-A successful discharge indicates that the juvenile completed electronic monitoring or home detention without a warrant being issued for a violation or new crime.
-Using the Pennsylvania Detention Risk Assessment Instrument ensures that appropriate youth utilize these alternatives to detention.
+The Allegheny County Juvenile Probation Department operates electronic monitoring (EM) and home detention (HD) as alternatives to secure detention and as graduated responses.
+"Electronic monitoring" (EM) uses a device to monitor the juvenile's presence in the home and in the community.
+It is generally used for juveniles who are pending a Court appearance and as a surveillance enhancement graduated response for juveniles under supervision or committed to the Court's Community Intensive Supervision Program.
+Juveniles on "home detention" (HD) are required to be in their homes during specific time periods and are monitored through cellular phone services paired with Biometrics Software.
+A successful discharge indicates that the juvenile completed electronic monitoring or home detention without a warrant being issued.
+Using the Pennsylvania Detention Risk Assessment Instrument ensures that appropriate youth are monitored using these alternatives to detention.

-From 2021 to 2022, EM/HD referrals increased 11% and graduated responses decreased 14%
+From 2022 to 2023, EM/HD referrals increased 15% and graduated responses decreased 2%

-71% of EM/HD/Graduated Responses discharges were successful in 2022
+72% of EM/HD/Graduated Responses discharges were successful in 2023